 Founder, Partner, and Financial Planner

 When Prospettiva was founded in 2005 under its original name, Rhodes and Fletcher, it had an estate planning and insurance focus.
 The firm has evolved.
 We developed a more balanced, collaborative approach to our portfolio management, one that paved the way for a hands-on partnership with clients.
-Today, Prospettiva’s team each brings experience that complements each other as we work in cadence to fine-tune the financial lives of our clients.
+Today, Prospettiva’s team each brings experience that complement each other as we work in cadence to fine-tune the financial lives of our clients.
 We excel at aligning your plan with your values and your objectives.
 Together, we look at the behavioral, personal side of finance, as well as the objective, analytic elements.
 Prospettiva is most effective when we’ve helped our clients develop the confidence to make thoughtful financial decisions.

 As an exhibiting fine artist and playwright, I collaborate with my wife, artist Isabel Reichert.
 I appreciate how the creative process helps shape ways of looking at things spatially, constructively, and yes, logically.
 I feel this has had a positive influence on my work in personal finance.
 Over the years, I have taught workshops to students at UC Santa Cruz, Mills College, and I am a frequent lecturer at CCA.
 I designed the course “Financial Basics for Creative Entrepreneurs” for the San Francisco Art Institute.
 I have volunteered as a guest curator for arts organizations nationwide and am a former board member of The San Francisco Arts Commission.